yujunz/gitlab.com-runbooks/docs/cloudflare/managing-traffic.md

 Blocks should be combined to limit the impact on customers sharing the same public IP as the abuser, whenever possible.

+Whatever it is.
+Create an issue [**in the Firewall tracker**](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall/-/issues) first and link it to the relevant issues.
+This firewall tracker is used to keep track of existing rules.

 ### Decision Matrix

 | Type of traffic pattern \ Type of Block | Temporary block on URI | Temporary block on other criteria | Temporary block on IP/CIDR | Permanent block on IP/CIDR |